gjeodnd12165/minesweeper-with-google-maps/README.md

         - pattern or sturucture improvements
             - reduce use*Something* functions -> consider useContext
 - [x] use the data from overpass api
-- [ ] give a user some selectablity of region

 ## BUGS